Argentine Americans

-Argentine Americans (argentino-estadounidenses) are Americans whose full or partial origin is in Argentina.

-They are part of the broader Hispanic and Latino American category, and make up a scant 0.1% of the U.S. population, compared to larger Hispanic American groups such as Mexican American (11%) and Stateside Puerto Ricans (2%).
-Argentine immigration increased after the 1976 Argentine coup d'état, and many took up residence in states such as California, Florida, and New York.
+Argentine Americans (argentino-estadounidenses) are Americans who have full or partial Argentinian ancestry.
+Argentine immigration increased after the 1976 Argentine coup d'état and the 2001 Argentine Great Depression, and many took up residence in states such as California, Florida, and New York.

 History

-In any case, it seems that the first Argentines who arrived in the United States did so during the 1950s and 1960s, seeking better economic conditions.
+The first Argentines who arrived in the United States in large numbers did so during the 1950s and 1960s, seeking better economic conditions.
 A wave of Argentine immigrants came to Las Vegas, Nevada in the 1950s.
-Most these arrivals had achieved higher education in Argentina.
+Most of these arrivals had achieved higher education in Argentina.
 For example, many were scientists.
 However, immigrants in the late 1970s arrived fleeing the political state sponsored terrorism of the dictatorship.
 They numbered 44,803 people.
 Then, a few decades later, large waves of immigrants left the country after its economic crash in 2001 and economic decline in 2014.
 As a result, according to "Latinx Immigrants" from the International and Cultural Psychology book series, as of 2018 there were over a million Argentines living abroad.
-Approximately 60% of Argentineans now living in the United States arrived after 1990.
+Approximately 60% of Argentines now living in the United States arrived after 1990.
 This influx in immigrants was especially dramatic between the years 2000 and 2005, with many hoping to escape financial loss in their home country.

 This new immigrant group had an educational level lower than earlier immigrants.
 The majority of Argentine immigrants headed to metropolitan areas, especially New York City, where 20 percent of them lived in the 1970s.
 In the 1980s, that percentage increased to just over 23 percent, and the 1990 U.S. Census recorded that New York City had 17,363 Argentine Americans and Los Angeles, 15,115.

 Immigration to New York City was popular because of the existing Argentine and Italian communities, as many Argentines are of Italian origin.
 With the goal of helping its Argentine population, the government of the city created several organizations such as the Argentine-American Chamber of Commerce, which that established relations between Argentina and the United States.
 The 1990 U.S. Census recorded 92,563 Argentines, evidencing that nearly half of the Argentine immigrants arrived in the last two decades alone.

 After the 1990s, Southern California and Florida became leading destinations for new immigrants from Argentina.
 According to the 2010 Census, out of the over 200,000 Argentine Americans recorded, it is estimated that Los Angeles and Miami have over 50,000 Argentine Americans each, followed by the New York area.
-According to data from the Pew Research Center, in 2017 about 29% of Argintine Americans resided in Florida.
+According to data from the Pew Research Center, in 2017 about 29% of Argentine Americans resided in Florida.
 Meanwhile, 18% lived in California and 10% in New York.